William Cox(1764–1837)

 William Cox of Clarendon and Mulgoa, NSW Corps

-The Dorset farmer's son who sailed to New South Wales as a NSW Corps lieutenant in 1799, built the first wheeled road across the Blue Mountains in six months with thirty convicts in 1814, and opened the Australian interior to European settlement.
+The Dorset farmer's son who built the first wheeled road across the Blue Mountains in six months in 1814 and opened the Australian interior to settlement.

-William Cox was born at Wimborne Minster on 19 December 1764, eldest son of William Cox, a Dorset farmer and miller, and Elizabeth Bullen.
-He was schooled at the Wimborne grammar school, trained briefly as an architect, and worked for a decade as a Wiltshire estate steward before buying himself a lieutenant's commission in the New South Wales Corps in 1797.
-The Corps was the infantry regiment garrisoning the convict colony at Sydney Cove, raised by the government in 1789 specifically for that posting; it was already notorious by 1797 as the *Rum Corps*, the trading-and-distilling officer cartel that ran the colony's economy through the imported-rum monopoly.
-He sailed for New South Wales with his wife Rebecca and their four small sons aboard the *Minerva* in 1799 and reached Port Jackson on 11 January 1800.
-He was thirty-five.
+William Cox was born at Wimborne Minster in Dorset on 19 December 1764, eldest son of a farmer and miller.
+He trained briefly as an architect, worked as a Wiltshire estate steward, took a lieutenant's commission in the New South Wales Corps, and sailed for the convict colony at Sydney Cove with his wife and four small sons aboard the Minerva, reaching Port Jackson on 11 January 1800.

-The Blue Mountains, the sandstone scarp twenty miles inland from Sydney that the colony had failed to cross for twenty-five years, were finally penetrated by the Gregory Blaxland, William Lawson and William Charles Wentworth expedition in May 1813.
-The three men found a route along the high ridge of the mountains down to the western plains beyond, and named the country at the foot of the descent Bathurst after the colonial secretary.
-Macquarie now needed a wheeled road across what the three men had walked.
-On 14 July 1814 he gave the contract to Cox, with a target of completing the hundred-and-one miles from the Nepean River at Emu Plains to the Bathurst Plains in twelve months, with a party of thirty convicts and eight guards.
-The road specifications were: minimum twelve feet wide; minimum twelve-foot wheel-clearance on the rock cuttings; grade nowhere over one-in-twelve.
-Cox started on 18 July at Emu Ford and reached Bathurst Plains on 14 January 1815.
-The road was complete in six months, a hundred-and-one miles built in a hundred and seventy-six working days.
+The Blue Mountains, the sandstone scarp twenty miles inland that the colony had failed to cross for twenty-five years, were finally penetrated by the Blaxland, Lawson and Wentworth expedition in 1813.
+Macquarie now needed a wheeled road.
+On 14 July 1814 he gave the contract to Cox, with a target of a hundred and one miles from the Nepean to the Bathurst Plains in twelve months, a party of thirty convicts and eight guards, twelve feet wide and nowhere steeper than one in twelve.
+Cox started on 18 July and reached Bathurst Plains on 14 January 1815.
+The road was complete in six months, a hundred and one miles built in a hundred and seventy-six working days.

-The technique was straightforward and the achievement was the discipline.
-He laid out the route each morning ahead of the party, marked the line with notched trees, set the convicts to grub and clear in two-hundred-yard sections, supervised the rock-cutting on the steeper grades personally, and slept in a tent at each successive working camp through the six months.
-He treated the convicts (most of them sentenced for theft or political offences) on the principle that men working in the bush far from rum supply and far from supervision needed praise and reasonable rations more than they needed flogging, and the party finished the job without any escapes and with only two minor disciplinary incidents recorded in his diary.
-Macquarie inspected the road in May 1815, gave each convict a pardon, granted Cox a thousand acres of the Bathurst Plains in fee simple and a further twelve hundred acres at Mulgoa on the Nepean.
-The Cox-built road, the foundation engineering work of the modern Australian highway network, was the route by which the New South Wales merino-wool industry, the gold rushes of the 1850s, and every subsequent westward European-settlement movement in the colony went.
+The achievement was the discipline.
+Cox laid out the route each morning ahead of the party, supervised the rock-cutting personally, and slept in a tent at each working camp through the six months.
+He treated the convicts on the principle that men working far from supervision needed praise and good rations more than the lash, and the party finished without a single escape.
+Macquarie inspected the road in May 1815, pardoned every convict on it, and granted Cox land at the Bathurst Plains and at Mulgoa.

 Achievements

-• ·Built the road over the Blue Mountains from Emu Ford to Bathurst Plains for Governor Macquarie, 18 July 1814 to 14 January 1815: 101 miles in 176 working days
+- ·Built the road over the Blue Mountains for Governor Macquarie, July 1814 to January 1815: 101 miles in 176 working days

-• ·Granted 2,200 acres at Bathurst Plains and Mulgoa in fee simple by Macquarie, 1815
+- ·Granted land at Bathurst Plains and Mulgoa by Macquarie, 1815; Memoirs of William Cox published 1901

 Where this story lives